numberscope/frontscope/doc/husky-pre-commit.md

 {! ../.husky/pre-commit extract: { start: list } !}
 ```

+See the page on [package manager scripts](working-with-pm.md) for the meanings
+of most of these actions.

 <!-- CUT HERE -->

 ([Direct link](../.husky/pre-commit) to the Husky pre-commit script.)